vonfalk/storm-javavis/doc/02-Storm/07-Language_server/01-Protocol.md

   meaning of the number *value*.
 If *type* is `level`, the line shall be indented *value* levels (a level is defined by the client).
 If *type* is `as`, the line shall be indented as the line containing the character at offset *value* (zero based index).
+* `(complete-name name...)`: Sent as a reply to `(complete-name string context)` to provide a list of possible matches.
+The matches provided are generally only one level deep, meaning that the language server will not traverse the entire name tree to provide all possible completions since that would be very expensive and most likely not what is actually desired.
+* `(documentation name data)`: Sent as a reply to `(documentation name context)`.
+If *name* did not exist, then *data* is `nil`.
+Otherwise, *data* has the form: `(name params notes body)`, where *name* is the name of the entity, *params* is a list containing entries like `(param-name param-type param-ref)`, *notes* is a list containing entries like `(note note-type note-ref)` and *body* is the body of the documentation.
+  See the class `core.lang.Doc` for details.

 The following colors are available to the language server: